Mall of America postpones Monday reopening due to unrest

-The Mall of America is postponing its planned reopening of retail stores on Monday due to the community unrest following the death of George Floyd.
+The Mall of America will not open for retail Monday as planned because of the community unrest following the death of George Floyd.

-Rosedale Center in Roseville also will be closed today and has said no people or vehicles are allowed on the mall’s property.

-The Mall of America said it will announce a new opening date once it is finalized.
-It also has suspended curbside pickup at the mall.

-The mall has restricted access to the building through at least Sunday to ensure the safety of employees.
+MOA officials said they would announce a new opening date when it is finalized.
+Access to the property will be restricted through at least Sunday to ensure safety of employees.
+Curbside pickup also has been suspended.

 "Many of our tenants were planning on using this weekend to prepare their stores and train their employees for reopening," the mall said in a statement.
 "With no access to the building, that will not be possible.
 By delaying our reopening date, it will give mall retailers additional time to prepare."